nick-zanobini/RoboND-Localization-Project/README.md

 <h4 align="left">Introduction</h4>
 <p>Autonomous navigation and localization is one of the most challenging tasks we have been tasked to acomplish.
 In order to do this, several things must happen; the robot must perceive its surroundings and interpret the sensor readings to localize itself.
 Once the robot has localized itself, or determined its position and pose it can decide on its next action and then continue onto executing that action</p>

 <p>In order to do this two different methods were tested: Kalaman Filters (KF) and Monte Carlo Locatization (MCL).

+<p>The Monte Carlo localization algorithm is similar to Kalman Filters because it estimates the posterior distribution of a robot’s position and orientation based on sensory updates but rather than using Gaussians it uses particles to model the robot's state.</p>

+<p>MCL solves the local and global localization problems but similar to KF is not suitable for addressing the kidnaped robot problem.
+This could be solved by resetting the distribution of particles turning the problem from the kidnapped robot problem to a global localization problem, the same as when the robot is initalized.</p>

-Based on the performance characterisitcs of Adaptive Monte Carlo Locatlization (AMCL) and its performance benifits over an Extended Kalman Filter(EKF) AMCL was chosen as the desired localization algorithm.</p>
+<p>Based on the performance characterisitcs of Adaptive Monte Carlo Locatlization (AMCL) and its performance benifits over an Extended Kalman Filter(EKF), AMCL was chosen as the desired localization algorithm.</p>

+<p>AMCL is a good localization alogrithm for a robot in an envioment that is constantly changing, such as a robotic vacuum or home service robot.
+Similarily, it would be good for use in a hospital envioment or nursing home where obstacles such as people are constantly changing.</p>

 <p>In this paper two different robot models are evauluated with two different LIDAR sensors using Adaptive MCL.
 With extensive expiramentation various parameters of the alogirthms are used to tune and optimize localization and navigation through the provided maze.</p>